 Unlike many distilleries that simply hire and fire distillers as needed, Wild Turkey has a family legacy to pass on.
-It may not be family owned, but it is most certainly family operated.
-And let’s be honest – when it comes to the Russells, nobody’s sitting around.
+It may not be family owned, but it’s most certainly family operated.
+And let’s be honest, when it comes to the Russells, nobody’s sitting around.
 Jimmy could (and honestly deserves to) be living on beachfront property with his toes in the sand, but instead he gets up each morning and goes to work.
 Eddie carries the same work ethic, and in my opinion is crafting bourbon that rivals some of Jimmy’s finest.
 And now a third generation is learning the ropes.
 Brand Ambassador Bruce Russell, who is based in Austin, TX, is spending more time in Lawrenceburg working directly with his father.

 So let’s stop and take a look at where we’re at today.
 There’s now three generations of Russells, father to son, actively involved with the production of Kentucky straight bourbon whiskey for the same distillery.
 How often has that happened?
 Maybe pre-Prohibition?
-Someone once joked that before Prohibition there were at least 12 Ripys making whiskey where Wild Turkey Distillery now stands.
+Someone once joked that before Prohibition there were at least twelve Ripys making whiskey where Wild Turkey Distillery now stands.
 Of course there’s Beams and Noes, but three paternal generations at the same location producing the same bourbon whiskey together – that truly is a rare occurrence.
 The torch is passing hand to hand, father to son, and thus the craft stays true.
 And the timing couldn’t be better, as I genuinely believe we’ve entered a New Golden Age of Wild Turkey.

 The Golden Age of Wild Turkey

 How does one define a Golden Age?
 Some sources state a Golden Age is “a period of great happiness, prosperity, and achievement,” while other sources describe it as “a period when a specified art, skill, or activity is at its peak.”
-So let’s take both of these definitions and apply them to Wild Turkey.
+Let’s take both of these definitions and apply them to Wild Turkey.

 I’ll now use the word “modern” loosely, as modern is a descriptor used in relation to anything remotely in the present.
 It’ll work for now, but some years down the road (should this article still exist), one should revise the discussion that follows appropriately.

 The Late-Modern Years (2010-2014) saw new life breathed into Wild Turkey thanks to focussed creative efforts by both Campari and the Russells.
-In fact, the wheels really started turning in a very short time.
-By 2011, a brand new state-of-the-art distillery was fully operational and revised logos/labels for several core expressions started rolling out.
+In fact, the wheels started turning in a very short time.
+By 2011, a brand new state-of-the-art distillery was fully operational and revised logos and labels for several core expressions started rolling out.
 In 2013, Russell’s Reserve Single Barrel debuted with a private barrel selection program following closely behind.
 2014 saw two major events: the grand opening of a new Wild Turkey Visitors Center and Jimmy Russell’s 60th Anniversary (marked by a special bourbon release, of course).
 Overall, the Late-Modern Years brought quick change – positive change – and with that the stage was set for what I believe are the best years Wild Turkey would see in decades.

 The New Golden Age of Wild Turkey

 In the blink of an eye 2017 was here and brought with it two memorable releases: Master’s Keep Decades and a new Rare Breed batch (116.8).
 Decades may be the most artfully-crafted limited edition whiskey ever released by Wild Turkey.
 Sure, it’s hard to measure up to fan favorites like Tribute and American Spirit, but that’s not what I’m saying.
 What makes Decades so special is it’s a “concept album bourbon.”
-Eddie skillfully married his own profile preferences and Jimmy’s profile preferences into a single bourbon aged 10-20 years.
+Eddie skillfully married his own profile preferences and Jimmy’s profile preferences into a single bourbon aged ten to twenty years.
 And it works … beautifully.
 It’s small-batch blending at its finest and evidence that all the years – yes, decades – of tutelage under Jimmy paid off.
 In essence, Decades is the real Wild Turkey Tribute and I think a lot of folks missed that subtlety.